Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Results

 Higher-order $(\nu+1)$-body information is introduced with the many-body expansion operation on the node-wise messages, where messages, labelled with $\eta_{\nu}=(l_1, \dots, l_\nu)$, with a given correlation order $\nu$ contain irreps up to $l_{\nu}$:

-where the $W_{k\tilde{k}l_\xi}^{(t)}$ is the learnable weight for the linear transformation, the generalized CG coefficients are calculated based on the standard CG coefficients and the related indices to symmetrize the many-body features $B_{i,\eta_{\nu}kLM}^{(t)}$. $W_{Z_{i}kL,\eta_{\nu}}^{(t)}$ is the learnable element-dependent weight to perform the linear combination of $B_{i,\eta_{\nu}kLM}^{(t)}$ and obtain the feature $m_{i,kLM}^{(t+1)}$.
-The loop tensor contraction algorithm as proposed in MACE is employed for an efficient implementation of the many-body expansion \citep{MACE}.
+where the $W_{k\tilde{k}l_\xi}^{(t)}$ is the learnable weight for the linear transformation, the generalized CG coefficients are calculated based on the standard CG coefficients and the related indices to symmetrize the many-body features $B_{i,\eta_{\nu}kLM}^{(t)}$.
+Here, we employed the loop tensor contraction algorithm as in the MACE potential for the calculation of Eq.~\ref{eqn: mbe} and ~\ref{eqn: mbe_lin}, the more detailed implementation and the calculation of generalized CG coefficients can be found in Ref.~\citep{MACE}. $W_{Z_{i}kL,\eta_{\nu}}^{(t)}$ is the learnable element-dependent weight to perform the linear combination of $B_{i,\eta_{\nu}kLM}^{(t)}$ and obtain the feature $m_{i,kLM}^{(t)}$.

 The hidden state of each layer $h_{i,kLM}^{(t)}$ is obtained by the residual connection of the layer input, i.e., the last layer hidden state $h_{i,kLM}^{(t-1)}$, and corresponding linear transformations over the channels: